All postsPost

 Why most amateurs leave 15 to 30 yards on the table

-1. Hitting down on it
+1. You're hitting down on it

-Smash factor is ball speed divided by club speed.
-The legal max is 1.50.
-Tour pros live at 1.48 to 1.50.
-The average amateur sits at 1.42 to 1.46.
+Smash factor is just ball speed divided by club speed.
+The max you're allowed is 1.50.
+Tour pros sit at 1.48 to 1.50.
+The average amateur's down at 1.42 to 1.46.

 The calculator vs reality